Homelessness in Florida

 Near the Broward County Main Library in Fort Lauderdale, Florida, is a tent city adjacent to the Historic Walkway.
 The camp relocated from Stranahan Park to the library in 2017.

-According to the United States Interagency Council on Homelessness, as of January 2017, there are an estimated 32,190 homeless individuals in Florida.
-Of this high number, 2,846 are family households, 2,019 are unaccompanied young adults (aged 18–24), 2,817 are veterans, and an estimated 5,615 are individuals experiencing chronic homelessness.
-According to a January 2020 count, this figure was 27,487 on any given day, a decrease from previous years.
-According to the U.S. Department of Housing and Urban Development, as of December 2022, the estimate for homeless individuals has dropped to 25,959, about 5% of the total U.S. homeless population.
-This is in spite of fears that moratorium on evictions could lead to an increase in the homeless population.
+According to the United States Interagency Council on Homelessness (USICH), there are an estimated 32,190 homeless individuals in Florida as of January 2017.
+2,846 are family households, 2,019 are unaccompanied young adults (aged 18–24), 2,817 are veterans, and 5,615 are individuals experiencing chronic homelessness.
+According to a January 2020 count, the estimate decreased to 27,487.
+According to the U.S. Department of Housing and Urban Development, as of December 2022, the estimate for homeless individuals dropped to 25,959, about 5% of the total U.S. homeless population.

-Count
+History

-There are c.
-30,000 homeless residents on an average year in Florida of 2010s and early 2020s, which is equivalent to 13 per 100,000 Floridians or 0.13%.
-This is lower than the US's average of 0.18%.
+During the 2010s and early 2020s, Florida recorded an average of approximately 30,000 homeless residents per year.
+This equates to around 13 individuals per 100,000 residents, or 0.13% of the population—slightly below the national average of 0.18%.

-Pinellas County has one of the highest concentrations of any Florida county, at nearly 0.3% with nearly 3,000 homeless people and a population in general of almost one million.
-It is second next to Miami-Dade County's homeless population at 4,235, but this is due to a higher general population (6 million; 0.08%) and still a lower prevalence closer to Florida and the U.S.'s average of being in between 0.1-0.2%.
-These are according to Florida Coalition for the Homeless' 2016 statistics; these figures may fluctuate and rise due to the 2021 evictions due to the moratorium endings.
-Monroe County, which has c.
-75,000 people, has 575 recorded homeless individuals as of 2016, which is 0.8%.
+Based on a 2016 report from the Florida Coalition for the Homeless, Pinellas County had the highest concentrations of homelessness, with nearly 3,000 individuals experiencing homelessness out of a general population of approximately one million (0.3%).
+While Miami-Dade County recorded a higher total number of homeless individuals (4,235), its larger population base of around six million results in a lower rate of about 0.08%, which aligns more closely with both the state and national averages.
+Monroe County, with an estimated population of 75,000, had 575 homeless individuals reported in 2016, resulting in a prevalence of approximately 0.8%.

 General poverty in Florida

-For 2016, the U.S. Census Bureau reported that there were 3,116,886 people in poverty in Florida, or 15.7% of the state's population.
+In 2016, the U.S. Census Bureau reported that 3,116,886 people in Florida were in poverty, or 15.7% of the state's population.
 22.8% of them are children.
-According to the new data published by the U.S. Census Bureau the percentage of Floridians living in poverty has decreased from 15.7% to 13.1% as of 2021.
+According to the new data published by the U.S. Census Bureau, the percentage of Floridians living in poverty has decreased from 15.7% to 13.1% as of 2021.
 Begging and panhandling are often a consequence of pervasive poverty due to the need to source money.
-When focusing on the laws against begging and panhandling it is important to begin with the fact that people become beggars and panhandlers for various reasons.
-They could be in that situation because of socio-economic issues, disability, loss of income due to natural disasters, discrimination due to being a minority group, lack of education, health issues and many more.
-Consequently, the approach to these social issues must be responsive to people's needs to help them escape poverty and the need to beg.
+When focusing on laws against begging and panhandling, it is important to recognize that people become beggars and panhandlers for various reasons.
+They could be in that situation because of socio-economic issues, disability, loss of income due to natural disasters, discrimination due to being a minority group, lack of education, health issues, and many more.
+Consequently, the approach to these social issues must be responsive to people's needs to escape poverty and to stop begging.